appcelerator-forks/appersonlabs.TiBrightcove/documentation/index.md

 **sources**

-(array of ??, read-only) List of source data locations where the video data can be fetched.
-Normally, you won't need to access source data directly; the `Player` object will fetch the sources in the correct order for playback.
+(array of `VideoSource` objects, read-only) List of source data locations where the video data can be fetched.
+Normally, you won't need to access source data directly;
+the `Player` object will fetch the sources in the correct order for playback.

 ### Catalog

 The `Catalog` object provides methods for fetching videos and playlists from your Brightcove Video Cloud account.
 The Brightcove Media API makes asynchronous requests to get media data, so all of the methods in this object take a callback function which is run when the request is complete.
-The callback function has a single parameter, an object containing the following properties:

-* **code** (number) the error code, if there was an error in the method call
-* **error** (string) a text description of the error, if there was an error in the method call.
-* **result** (object) the result of the method call.
-Usually this is a `Playlist` or `Video` object.
-* **success** (boolean) true if the method call succeeded.

 `Catalog` objects are created from the module object as follows: